oobecomau/desktop.gov.au/docs/blueprint/platform.md

 When deploying a hybrid solution, the software and patch updates of Windows devices should be considered.
 Other management solutions such as MECM and Windows Server Update Service (WSUS) may be servicing the Windows devices for the updates hence duplicating processes.

-Software Updates Design Decisions for all agencies and implementation types.
+Software Updates Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---